 R0: initial version on Sept 05, 2023.

+R1: revised version on Sept 14, 2023.
+Editorial changes to Table 6-1 to make terminology be consistent with D2.0.

 Discussions:

 For sensing procedure, 11bf proposes a new frame that is Sensing Measurement Query frame for the unassociated STAs to participate in sensing as sensing responders.
 But the MLME service access point (SAP) interface that provides such a functionality is missing in the protocol.